gunins/functional/readme.md

 ```

-Also you can add different steps, on the streams
+Also you can add extra steps, on the same streams

 ```javascript